gustavo-diaz/gustavo-diaz/README.md

 ### Welcome

-I am a Postdoctoral Fellow in the [Center for Inter-American Policy and Research](http://cipr.tulane.edu) at [Tulane University](https://tulane.edu/).
-I study comparative politics and political methodology.
+I am a Postdoctoral Fellow in the [Department of Political Science](https://www.mcmaster.ca/) at [McMaster University](https://politicalscience.mcmaster.ca/).
+I study comparative politics and quantitative methods.

 I received my PhD from the [Department of Political Science](https://pol.illinois.edu/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/) in 2021.
+Before joining McMaster, I was a postdoctoral fellow at the [Center for Inter-American Policy and Research](https://stonecenter.tulane.edu/cipr) at [Tulane University](https://tulane.edu/).

 Here, you will find repositories associated with my research and teaching projects.